Eve: Judaism

-In the first creation narrative (Elohim) account, it says "male and female [Elohim] created them" (Genesis 1:27), which has been interpreted to imply simultaneous creation of the man and the woman.
-Whereas the second creation account states that YHWH created Eve from Adam's rib, because he was lonely (Genesis 2:18 ff.).
+The creation narrative of Genesis 1 (the Elohim account) says "male and female [Elohim] created them" (Genesis 1:27), which has been interpreted to imply simultaneous creation of the man and the woman.
+Conversely, the account in Genesis 2 states that YHWH created Eve from Adam's rib, because he was lonely (Genesis 2:18 ff.).
 Thus to resolve this apparent discrepancy, some medieval rabbis suggested that Eve from the second account, and the woman of the Elohim account, were two separate individuals: Eve and Lilith.

 The creation of Eve, according to Rabbi Joshua, is that: "God deliberated from what member He would create woman, and He reasoned with Himself thus: I must not create her from Adam's head, for she would be a proud person, and hold her head high.
 If I create her from the eye, then she will wish to pry into all things; if from the ear, she will wish to hear all things; if from the mouth, she will talk much; if from the heart, she will envy people; if from the hand, she will desire to take all things; if from the feet, she will be a gadabout.
 Therefore, I will create her from the member which is hid, that is the rib, which is not even seen when man is naked."

-According to the Midrash of Genesis Rabba and other later sources, either Cain had a twin sister, and Abel had two twin sisters, or Cain had a twin sister named Lebuda, and Abel a twin sister named Qelimath.
-The traditional Jewish belief is that Eve is buried in the Cave of Machpelah.
+According to the Midrash of Genesis Rabba and other later sources, either Cain had a twin sister, and Abel had two twin sisters,(Lieve M. Teugels, Eve's Children, Brill 2003, pp.47-56) or Cain had a twin sister named Lebuda, and Abel a twin sister named Qelimath.
+A traditional Jewish belief holds that Eve is buried in the Cave of Machpelah.

 Midrash Rabbah Genesis VIII:1 interprets "male and female He created them" to mean that God originally created Adam as a hermaphrodite.
-In this way, adam was bodily and spiritually male and female.
-God later decides that "it is not good for adam to be alone", and creates the separate beings, Adam and Eve.
+This original "Adam" was simultaneously male and female in both spirit and body; It is therefore not until later that God decides that "it is not good for this adam to be alone" (Genesis 2,18) and creates the separate beings, Adam and Eve.
 This promotes the idea of two people joining to achieve a union of the two separate spirits.